Aspire Curriculum Overview

 Intent

-The curriculum includes formal teaching through subject areas, assemblies and extracurricular activities.
-We regularly review content to ensure we continue to meet our curriculum aims.
-The Personal Development and Careers curriculum is planned to enable all students to develop skills in the following areas:
+The curriculum includes formal teaching through timetabled lessons, subject areas, assemblies and extracurricular activities.
+We regularly review content to ensure we continue to meet our curriculum aims which is planned to enable all students to develop skills in the following areas:

 - Relationships, Sex and Health Education (RSHE)